 The Inorganic Biochemistry Discussion Group has inaugurated a Young Investigators Award.
 This award is designed to highlight and promote the next generation of outstanding UK-based inorganic biochemists.
 The award is made every two years for outstanding contributions to any area of inorganic biochemistry or biological inorganic chemistry.
 The award winner receives a prize and presents a lecture at an IBDG-sponsored meeting in the following year.

-Nominations for the IBDG Young Investigator’s Award 2018
+Winner of the IBDG Young Investigator’s Award 2018

 Winner of the IBDG Young Investigator’s Award 2016